 ISSUE DESCRIPTION

-The host organization, Kelaltu-Husa-Gola Multipurpose Farmers’ Cooperative (KMFCS), is one of the several farmers’ cooperatives of the country and is located in Abaya district, the proposed assignment district.
+The host organization, Kelaltu-Husa-Gola Multipurpose Farmer Cooperative (KMFCS), is one of the several farmers’ cooperatives of the country and is located in Abaya district, the proposed assignment district.
 The host partner organization, EWNRA, has also operating in Abaya district with HKMFCS and other farmers’ cooperatives who are actively engaged in coffee production and businesses.

 Abaya district is one of the geographical locations where the known organic Yirgacheffe coffee is produced.
 It is one of the districts of the Borena zone of the Oromia regional states of the country.
-The region, Oromia, is one of the four Feed the Future (FtF) regions and one of the four AGP regions of the Ethiopian government.
+The region, Oromia, is one of the four Feed the Future (FtF) focus regions and one of the four AGP regions of the Ethiopian government.

-While the host partner organization (EWNRA) has been running its various projects in Abaya district to benefit its smallholder farmers’ beneficiaries of KMFCS, it has realized that coffee value chain has multiple challenges.
-Among others, the host and the host partner enumerated the following coffee quality constraints which are also common in other coffee belt areas of the country:
+While the host partner organization (EWNRA) has been running its various projects in Abaya district to benefit smallholder farmer beneficiaries of KMFCS, it has realized that the coffee value chain has multiple challenges.
+The host and host partner listed the following coffee quality constraints which are also common in other coffee belt areas of the country:

 Improper ways of coffee harvesting (picking), handling and storage;